wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-data-from-wis2.en.md

     In this practical session, you learned how to:

     - use the 'wis2downloader' to subscribe to a WIS2 Broker and download data to your local system
+    - view the status of the downloads in the Grafana dashboard
+    - decode some downloaded data using the 'decode-bufr-jupyter' container